NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 ##### Myth 2: Use a double underscore when you really want to make something private

-Because of name mangling, a double underscore will make inadvertent (or advertent) access to a method or attribute more difficult, but it is not impossible.
-Moreover, it is a feature designed to avoid overriding a method/attribute in subclasses, but it can make debugging more difficult.
+Because of name mangling, a double underscore will make inadvertent (or advertent) access to a method or attribute more difficult, particularly from subclasses.
+However, this feature can make debugging more difficult.

 In a technical sense, a single underscore is 'protected', and a double underscore is 'private'.
 But in a practical sense, it is not a distinction you need to worry about.
 Generally, issues around name mangling tend to come up in framework development and are seldom encountered in day-to-day programming

 ## Abstraction

-Abstraction is the process of identifying and exposing the essential characteristics of an object while ignoring the irrelevant details.
+Abstraction is the process of identifying and exposing the essential characteristics of an object while ignoring the irrelevant details, thus making it easier to use and allowing generalization of the kind of objects that can be handled in the same way (see, Polymorphism).

-In practice, it is usually done through inheritance from `abstract` classes or `interfaces`.
+In practice, Abstraction is usually realised through inheritance from `abstract` classes or `interfaces`.

 An abstract class is a class that cannot be instantiated and is used **only** to define a blueprint for other classes.
-An interface is a class that contains abstract methods and is used to define a contract for other classes.
+An interface is a class that contains abstract methods (methods without a concrete implementation) and is used to define a contract for other classes.

 In Python, we can use the `abc` module to create abstract classes and interfaces.
-An ABC (Abstract Base Class) is a mixin - it can be used to define both abstract methods and concrete methods, but regardless an ABC cannot be instantiated.
+An ABC (Abstract Base Class) is a mixin - it can be used to define both abstract methods and concrete methods, but regardless an ABC cannot itself be instantiated.

 ### Creating an ABC